jakobzhao/geog4572/readme.md

 >
 > **Catalog Course Description: GEOVISUALIZATION III: GEOVISUAL ANALYTICS (3).** Concepts and techniques underlying the production of maps by computer.
 Practical experience with a variety of computer mapping packages.

-Welcome to GEOG 472/572: Geovisual Analytics!
+Welcome to GEOG 4/572: Geovisual Analytics!
 This course introduces geovisual analytical theories, advanced geovisual analytical methodologies, and some popular toolkits.
 In this course, students work collaboratively to solve a real-world problem using geovisual analytics.

 No required textbook.
 Recommended Papers and online materials will be available on the course website, and some recommended books will be reserved in valley library. ***Students must complete required reading assignments before attending the corresponding lecture.
 Quizzes or Homeworks will cover the content of the reading assignments.***

 Slocum,T. A., McMaster, R. M., Kessler, F. C., Howard, H. H., & Mc Master, R. B.(2008).
 [Thematic cartography and geographic visualization](https://www.amazon.com/Thematic-Cartography-Geovisualization-Terry-Slocum/dp/0132298341/ref=sr_1_fkmr0_1?ie=UTF8&qid=1522646663&sr=8-1-fkmr0&keywords=thematic+cartography+and+geovisualization+3rd+edition+pdf).
 Pearson; 3rd edition (April 14, 2008).
 ISBN-13: 978-0132298346

-## SYLLABUS
+## SCHEDULE

 | **WEEK**    | **LECTURE  (T)**                                  | **LAB (T)**                                            | **LECTURE (R)**                 | **[PROJECT](project/guideline.md)**                                                     |
 | --------- | ------------------------------------------------- | ------------------------------------------------------ | ------------------------------ | --------------------------------------------------------- |